 Despite the deluge of fake seeds on the market, international giants such as Pioneer are still expanding at a rate that is alarming to many Chinese observers.

-"We achieved a double-digit increase in corn-seed sales nationwide this spring, but even we felt the impact of the fake seeds," said William Niebur, Pioneer's vice-president and general manager in China.
+"We achieved a double-digit increase in corn-seed sales nationwide this spring, but even we felt the impact of the fake seeds," says William Niebur, Pioneer's vice-president and general manager in China.

-The overall increase in sales nationwide has exceeded the losses from fake seeds, the company said.
+The overall increase in sales nationwide has exceeded the losses from fake seeds, the company says.

 Recent years have seen a steady increase in the number of cornfields planted with Pioneer's seeds.
 One of the company's major varieties, Pioneer 335, is China's third-most-popular corn seed, with more than 2 million hectares under cultivation by 2010.
 The area devoted to growing Pioneer's corn seeds is estimated to be 4 million hectares, accounting for nearly 13 percent of the total area sown with corn, according to industry data.